Binary Interaction Dominates Mass Ejection in Classical Novae: Conclusions

 Future work will also include multi-dimensional radiation hydrodynamics calculations to better quantify the transition between a binary-dominated outflow and the successful launching of a more spherical optically thick wind as well as hydrodynamic simulations of the interaction between these two modes of mass ejection.
 Such studies will be necessary for a complete understanding of the surprisingly complex physics of classical novae and will have a broad applicability to investigations of mass loss in other contexts, such as contact binaries, common envelope systems, and high-mass X-ray binaries.

 \software{\texttt{matplotlib} \citep{hunt07a}, \mesa \citep{paxt11,paxt13,paxt15a,paxt18a}}

 \acknowledgments

-We thank Laura Chomiuk, Dan Kasen, Brian Metzger, Raffaella Margutti, Alison Miller, and Ond\v{r}ej Pejcha for helpful discussions and Bill Paxton and the MESA Council for developing \mesa.
+We thank Laura Chomiuk, Dan Kasen, Brian Metzger, Raffaella Margutti, Alison Miller, Joe Patterson, Ond\v{r}ej Pejcha, Brad Schaefer, and Jeno Sokoloski for helpful discussions, Bill Paxton and the MESA Council for developing \mesa, and the referee for their thoughtful review.
 This work was supported by NASA through the Astrophysics Theory Program (80NSSC20K0544) and by the Research Corporation for Science Advancement through a ``Scialog: Time Domain Astrophysics'' award.
 This research used the Savio computational cluster resource provided by the Berkeley Research Computing program at the University of California, Berkeley (supported by the UC Berkeley Chancellor, Vice Chancellor of Research, and Office of the CIO).

 The hydrodynamic \mesa calculations presented in this work are informed by previous studies that used \mesa to simulate hydrodynamical outflows \citep{quat16a,full17a,shen17a}.
 These studies helped to define the necessary flags and parameters to set in the inlist, which we display below, to allow for the development of outflowing winds.